bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 August 18, 2022

-Distance: 8.5 km
+Distance: 8.5 km (5.3 mi)

-Cumulative Elevation Gain: 325 m
+Cumulative Elevation Gain: 325 m (1066 ft)

 After climbing every other named point around Sibbald Flats, Dinah and I turned our attention to Grouse Ridge.
 It's no wonder we left it to the last.
 The hike offers no rewarding views.

 From Sibbald Flats parking lot, we started up the trail for Eagle Hill.
-When the trail turned left, we kept straight, climbing what appears to be a cutline.
+When the trail turned left, we kept straight, climbing what appeared to be a cutline.
 When the trail crests the ridge, it turns right.
 We passed a meadow, the only notable glade on the entire trip.
 Above the meadow, the trail turns left.
 After a time, however, we realized the trail was no longer climbing and, in fact, started descending.
 So we bushwhacked up the slope to gain the ridge where we found a trail.

 The trail sticks to the ridge, running over a bump, Sibbald Ridge, before dropping and gently climbing to the summit of Grouse Ridge.
-Trees line the entire trail, and we only caught glimpses of what lay beyond the ridge.
+Trees lined the entire trail, and we only caught glimpses of what lay beyond the ridge.
 We groused about the lack of views.
 But we didn't complain about the occasional toppled tree on the trail, as we easily stepped around them.

 After pausing on the summit, we headed back down.
 We followed the ridge trail down and saw where we went wrong.
 Above the meadow where the trail turns left, there is a faint trail going right.
 It links to the ridge trail.